-First, before both the Svea Court of Appeal and D.C.
+- First, before both the Svea Court of Appeal and D.C.
 Court, Kazakhstan alleged that the Statis inflated the cost of the LPG plant through a "sham arrangement" with an entity called Perkwood.
 See Svea Court of Appeal Judgment at 10; Reconsideration Mot. at 3.
-Here, Kazakhstan claims that "through a series of sham related-party transactions and machinations, the Statis falsely inflated the stated costs of the LPG Plant," and that "the Statis used multiple, overlapping schemes to fraudulently inflate the LPG Plant construction costs through . . .
+Here, Kazakhstan claims that "through a series of covert, fraudulent related-party transactions," "the Statis falsely inflated the stated price of the LPG Plant," and that "the Statis used multiple, overlapping schemes to fraudulently inflate the LPG Plant construction costs through . . .
 Perkwood."
-Am.
-Compl. ¶¶ 22, 73.

-- Second, before both the Svea Court of Appeal and D.C.
+Compl. ¶¶ 21, 105, 109. - Second, before both the Svea Court of Appeal and D.C.
 Court, Kazakhstan alleged that the Statis failed to inform KPMG that Perkwood was a closely related party, resulting in KPMG's issuance of misleading financial statements.
 See Svea Court of Appeal Judgment at 14; Reconsideration Mot. at 7 ("The next step in the Stati Parties' fraud was to cover[] up the material overstatement of LPG Plant costs by having their financial statements audited and approved," and that "[t]he Stati Parties accomplished this by deceiving their auditors (KPMG) regarding the fact that Perkwood was a Stati-related party.").
-Here, Kazakhstan claims that "[a]nother key step in the Statis' scheme was to legitimize their fraudulent transactions by obtaining the stamp of approval of an international accounting firm," and that "[t]hey accomplished this by misrepresenting to their auditors that the transactions were at arm's length and by falsely portraying Perkwood as an independent third party."
-Am.
-Compl. ¶83. - Third, before both the Svea Court of Appeal and D.C.
+Here, Kazakhstan claims that "[a]nother key step in the Statis' scheme was to legitimize their fraudulent transactions by obtaining the stamp of approval of an international accounting firm," and that "[t]hey accomplished this by misrepresenting to their auditors that the transactions were at arm's length with an independent third party and by falsely representing that Perkwood was not a Stati company."
+Compl. ¶ 121.

+- Third, before both the Svea Court of Appeal and D.C.
 Court, Kazakhstan alleged that KMG valued the LPG plant based on KPMG's inaccurate financial statements.
 See Svea Court of Appeal Judgment at 14; Reconsideration Mot. at 7, 9 ("The next step in the fraud was the Stati Parties' use of their falsified financial statements in the bidding process that generated the \$199 million KMG offer" and that "[i]t was only in reliance upon the falsified information . . . including in particular the falsified LPG Plant construction costs, that KMG issued its September 25, 2008 indicative offer in the amount of \$199 million.").
 Here, Kazakhstan claims that, "[i]n June 2008, the Statis continued the fraudulent scheme by using their falsified 'audited' financial statements to obtain bids for their Kazakh operations from prospective purchasers" and that "[t]he KMG Indicative Offer relied on the false and misleading information provided by the Statis."
-Am.
-Compl. ¶¶ 106, 128.

-• Fourth, Kazakhstan alleged before both the Svea Court of Appeal and D.C.
+Compl. ¶¶ 143, 165. - Fourth, Kazakhstan alleged before both the Svea Court of Appeal and D.C.
 Court that the "arbitral tribunal's assessment of the LPG plant . . . was based on [KMG's] indicative bid."
 Svea Court of Appeal Judgment at 14; Reconsideration Mot. at 3 ("the Stati Parties' fraud predated the submissions in the arbitration and equally infected KMG's \$199 million bid [for the LPG Plant].").
 Here, Kazakhstan claims that the arbitration panel "relied on the amount included in the KMG Indicative Offer on the grounds that in its view, this was 'the relatively best source of information," but "this conclusion was based on the Statis' fraud."
-Am.
-Compl. ¶ 187.
+Compl. ¶ 209.